OmegaOoh/ku-polls/README.md

 # KU POLLS

-Polls web application powered by Django by follow [Django Tutorial](https://docs.djangoproject.com/en/5.1/intro/) used to conduct polls or surveys in the KU community with a simple web interface for creating polls with opening and closing for each poll or survey question, responding to opened polls and seeing the results of a poll even if the poll is closed.
+Polls web application powered by Django based on [Django Tutorial](https://docs.djangoproject.com/en/5.1/intro/) used to conduct polls or surveys in the KU community with a simple web interface for creating polls with opening and closing for each poll or survey question, responding to opened polls and seeing the results of a poll even if the poll is closed.